Everything started with the guitar.

 His seventh album, By The Time I Get to Phoenix, released the same year and featuring Jimmy Webb’s title track, also garnered two Grammys – Best Vocal Perfomance, Male and Best Contemporary Male Solo Vocal Performance.
 The following year it became the first country album to win the Grammy for Album of the Year.

-This past summer, June 2011, Campbell announced to the world that he had been diagnosed with Alzheimer’s disease.
+In June 2011, Campbell announced to the world that he had been diagnosed with Alzheimer’s disease.
 While rocker guitarists may make anthems that proudly proclaim lines like “Hope I die before I grow old” or “It’s better to burn out than it is to rust,” the fact is that they will all hopefully grow old for quite some time.
-And, again hopefully, they will all face the inherent challenges of life with humor, as Glen Campbell tries to do.
-When his wife, Kim, noted in a recent interview with Stephen Betts that Campbell’s Alzheimer condition leads him to repeat himself, sometimes telling “the same joke several times in a row,” Campbell notes, “Well, yeah, it’s funny!” and laughs.
+And, again hopefully, they will all face the inherent challenges of life with humor, as Glen Campbell did.
+When his wife, Kim, noted in an interview with Stephen Betts that Campbell’s Alzheimer condition leads him to repeat himself, sometimes telling “the same joke several times in a row,” Campbell noted, “Well, yeah, it’s funny!” and laughs.

-From the early reviews and press that he’s getting, it seems that the one thing everyone seems to notice is that Campbell can still play the guitar as if he and the instrument are one.
+In August 2011, Campbell embarked on a final “Goodbye Tour”, with three of his children joining him in his backup band.
+From the reviews he got, it seems everyone noticed Campbell could still play the guitar as if he and the instrument were one.
 Maybe it is all about the guitar still.